healthhackersER/CAMA-CORE-Example/README.md

    `npm run web`

 ## Pre-requisities
-- **Node.js**: In order to install Expo CLI you will need to have Node.js (we recommend the latest stable version- but the maintenance and active LTS releases will also work) installed on your computer.
+- **Node.js**: In order to install Expo CLI you need to have Node.js (we recommend the latest stable version- but the maintenance and active LTS releases will also work) installed on your computer.
 [Download the recommended version of Node.js.](https://nodejs.org/en/)
 - **Git**: Additionally, you'll need Git to create new projects.
 [You can download Git from here.](https://git-scm.com/)

 # Getting Started